-There are a few things you need to learn before authoring documents with XMLmind XML Editor:
+There are a few things you need to learn before starting to use XMLmind XML Editor (XXE for short).

 Patterns looking like this are text placeholders.
 You can click into (or tab to) such placeholders and start typing.